 When first posed with the question of tunnels I asked past Chicago Heights historian, Barbara Paul‘s husband.
 Since her passing, he, and the books she and Dominic Candoloro wrote, are my link to all that she knew – and that was a lot.
 He told me that she never knew of any and didn’t believe they existed.

 Now, that is a tough pill for a lot of people to swallow, I am sure.
 But the nature of these things, secret tunnels, well, are secret.
 The stuff of “if I told you, I’d have to kill you”, right?
-Well, there may be someone who knows.
 There just may be places, maybe in YOUR basement.
 Maybe you, or your uncle, held your own Geraldo vault opening only to find canned tomatoes and empty Peroni bottles?